-Hello.
-You have reached the personal website of Eray Çayli—London-based researcher, writer, and teacher interested in the ways in which political violence and its legacies shape and are shaped by the built environment.
+Hi; you have reached the personal website of Eray Çaylı—London-based researcher, writer, and teacher interested in the ways in which political violence and its legacies shape and are shaped by the built environment.